songster-sa/aws-developer-associate-notes/readme.md

     - rolling - not down but performance hit - rollback
     - rolling with additional batches - no performance hit - no rollback
     - immutable - blue/green - no rollback
-- .config file (yaml or json) inside .ebextensions folder
+- .config file (yaml or json) inside .ebextensions folder  - for configurations
+- .yaml file - for env variables
 - **jetty for jboss not supported**
 - for HTTPS - update .ebextention/xxx.config , add SSL
 - not for lambda deployment
+- can deploy war or zip -> not tar
+- command "eb deploy"

 ## Cloud Formation
 - **script based provisioning - yaml (preferred) or json**